 Small oscillation data can be processed at SSRL in a very straightforward manner either with XDS (see also the SSRL script autoxds) HKL2000 (from July 2010) and the most recent version of MOSFLM can be also used, although we have found that XDS tend to give the best results for oscillations much smaller than the crystal mosaicity.

-Because the PILATUS has a very short readout time compared with the typical exposure time, it is not necessary to stop the phi rotation or close the shutter while the detector reads out the image; this results in faster data collection and, for very short exposures, may reduce systematic errors.
+Because both the Pilatus and Eiger detectors have a very short readout time compared with the typical exposure time, it is not necessary to stop the phi rotation or close the shutter while the detector reads out the image; this results in faster data collection and, for very short exposures, may reduce systematic errors.
 The default setting for data collection mode is to collect the entire data set without closing the shutter or stopping phi.

 For MAD and SAD data collections the shutter will close and phi will stop at the end of each wedge to change the energy or the crystal orientation.
 For native data sets, entering a wedge value different than the default of 180 will also cause the shutter to close, dividing the data collection run into several shutterless intervals.
 This can be advisable to be able to pause the data collection at some point - for instance, in order to check the preliminary results of data processing (see following section)